 Requests for computers are not accepted.

 Demonstration that the activity will contribute toward a trainee's development as an HIV/AIDS investigator (e.g. foster collaborations, acquire new knowledge, new skills, new experience, etc.).
-Priority will be given to applicants for whom the activity is dependent on the CFAR award.
+Priority will be given to applicants with a doctoral degree for whom the activity is dependent on the CFAR award.

 Awardees must report to Dr. Collier on how the award contributed toward their development as an HIV/AIDS investigator.